MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/sales/Competitor.md

 ---
-title: Competitor - Common Data Model | Microsoft Docs
+title: Competitor in sales - Common Data Model | Microsoft Docs
 description: Business competing for the sale represented by a lead or opportunity.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Competitor
+# Competitor in sales

 Business competing for the sale represented by a lead or opportunity.